fifoh/-Speech_Derived_Music_Code/README.md

 **Speech-Derived Music: Computational and Electromechanical Methods in DIY Sound-Art**
 *Code Appendix*

-This repository contains the code accompanying the thesis:
+This repository contains the code accompanying the thesis
-*"Speech-Derived Music: Computational and Electromechanical Methods in DIY Sound-Art"*
+*"Speech-Derived Music: Computational and Electromechanical Methods in DIY Sound-Art"*.
-Author: Fintan O'Hare, Year: 2026

 ---